 - (ii) "Not for publication by virtue of the exempt nature of the information as defined in paragraph of Part 1 of Schedule 7A to the Local Government (Scotland) Act 1973". - 9.8.
-The Provost will meet the Leader of the Council and the Leader of the Opposition in advance of every meeting of Council (except where a special meeting is called at short notice and it is impracticable to hold a business meeting) with a view to facilitating the business on the agenda and ensuring, as far as possible, that it will be concluded within the allotted timescale.
+The Provost will meet the Leader of the Council and the Leader of the Main OppositionGroups (or their substitutes) in advance of every meeting of Council (except where a special_Special_meeting is called at short notice and it is impracticable to hold a business meeting) with a view to facilitating the business on the agenda and ensuring, as far as possible, that it will be concluded within the allotted timescale.
+This meting will also provide an opportunity for consultation on motions submitted to Council in line with Standing Orders 31.1(i) and 47.1(4).